NebulaTris/ami-code-vault/README.md

 # Ami-code-vault :sparkles:
-This directory contains submodules for the subjects in each semester .
+This repository contains submodules for the subjects in each semester .
 Each submodule contains code, resources, and notes related to a specific subject.

 # Usage
 To use the submodules, clone this repository using the following command: